fsprojects/fantomas/docs/docs/contributors/How Can I Contribute.md

 Again, here: scratch your own itch.
 If something bothers you, the best cure is to try a take a stab at it yourself.

+## Good first issues

+If wish to solve an issue, but don't know where to start, you can take a look that [good first issue](https://github.com/fsprojects/fantomas/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) list.
+These issues are typically easier to pick up and might only require a few small changes to solve them.

+In case you want to solve any issue and would like some more guidance to start, you can also just ask this on the GitHub issue.
+They maintainer can give you an additional pointers to get you on your way.

 ## Adoption

 The dream is that every F# developer can use Fantomas at any time.